mwpastore/sinja-sequel/README.md

 end
 ```

-See "Avoding Null Foreign Keys" in the [Sinja][1] documentation for more
+See "Avoiding Null Foreign Keys" in the [Sinja][1] documentation for more
 information.

 Finally, enable the `:pagination` extension on your connection (before